Best Electric Plinth Heaters (Reviews) in 2022: BUYING GUIDE

 - 50 x 10 x 22.5 cm

-What’s the difference between hydronic and electric plinth heaters?
+What’s the difference between electric and hydronic plinth heaters?

 Electric plinth heaters have no such restrictions.
 So long as there’s access to the electric mains in relatively close proximity, you can complete installation with relative ease.

-Is it difficult to fit an electric plinth heater?
+Is it difficult to fit an electric plinth heater by yourself?

 With the right tools and a modicum of DIY experience, not at all!
 But there are a few pitfalls to be aware of.

-First, there are really two sets of product dimensions: one for the area of the grille, and one for the volume of the heater overall.
-Remember that the heater will slot into a hole you cut into the plinth, while the grille will overlay a margin around that hole.
+First, there are really 2 sets of product dimensions: 1 for the grille area, and 1 for the overall volume of the heater.
+Remember that the plinth heater will slot into a hole you cut into the plinth, while the grille will overlay a margin around that hole.

 You’ll want to make sure that your plinth is overall tall enough to accommodate the height of the grille, plus a small margin to allow clearance above the floor and below the cabinet doors.

 The clearance of the unit inside the plinth is much more important.
-Depending on the model, you’ll need anywhere from 2-5cm between the heater and the drawers above/the floor below to allow for sufficient air flow.
+Depending on the model, you’ll need anywhere from 2-5cm between the plinth heater and the drawers above/the floor below to allow for sufficient airflow.

 From there, it’s a matter of hooking the electric cable up to the mains via a fused spur.
 You can look up tutorials on how to do this safely, but we’re quicker to recommend you hire an electrician if you’re not extremely confident working with electrical wiring.